azagoruyko/rigBuilder/ai/chat_prompt.md

 - **Flow**: `exit()` stops the current module execution.

 # Example Pattern

+Use this as example when asked for a code.
+Remember to enclose all Python code in Markdown code block.

 ```python
 # Inputs
 # @count = 5 of items to process